When to send an invoice

 This is usually the standard for both products and services.
 In the case of a product, the invoice would be issued after delivery.
 For services, it would happen once the service has been provided.

+However, despite this being the norm, there are still exceptions.
 In some industries, it can be standard for businesses to issue the invoice after the order has been placed.
 However, in other cases, a seller might ask for an initial deposit.

-What is an invoice
+• Brief overview of what is an invoice

 An invoice can be seen as the first step in processing a payment.